zebzolino/VG-Scraper/README.md

 VG-Scraper
 ====

 VG-Scraper is a convinient program where you can find all the news articles instead of finding one yourself.
-For more info: vgscraper.netlify.app and vgscaper.github.io

 Installing [Linux]
 ----------